Get a free, no obligation personal loan quote with rates as low as 9.99%

 Real Life Example Of Rent-To-Own

-• The option deposit is: $8,750 (2.5%)
+• Option deposit: $8,750 (2.5%)

-• The mortgage remaining at the end of the rental term is now: $341,250
+• Amount owing at the end of the term: $341,250 ($350,000 – $8,750)

-Advantages And Disadvantages Of Rent-To-Own
+Pros And Cons Of Rent-To-Own For Tenants

 If you believe you’re a good candidate for the rent-to-own program, you should be aware of the advantages and disadvantages for both the seller and the renter.
 It’s very important to know what they are before you sign any contracts.